-There are many ways to Get Involved especially before a disaster occurs, the content found on this page will guide you find ways to take action in your community.
-Community leaders agree the formula for ensuring a safer homeland consists of trained volunteers and informed individual taking action to increase the support of emergency response agencies during disasters.
+There are many ways to get involved, especially before a disaster occurs.
+The content found on this page will guide you find ways to take action in your community.
+Community leaders agree the formula for ensuring a safer homeland consists of trained volunteers and informed individuals taking action to increase the support of emergency response agencies during disasters.
 Major disasters can overwhelm first responder agencies, empowering individuals to lend support.